 When you don’t talk about sin—and Osteen purposefully does not—you’re not preaching the whole gospel.
 When you barely, if ever, call sin what it is, you’re not helping anyone, least of all the sinner who is enslaved to sin (John 8:34; 2 Corinthians 4:3).
-Joel Osteen teaches that we are being saved from unhappiness and failure in life, not from sin and God’s wrath.
+Joel Osteen’s teaching would lead us to believe that we are being saved from unhappiness and failure in life, not from sin and God’s wrath.
 Osteen does not teach that we need a divine rescue from judgment, but rather simply a self-improvement plan.

 Listening to Osteen, a person would think God primarily wants to make poor people wealthy, sad people happy, and insecure people self-confident.
 But, according to the Bible, God primarily wants to make dead people live (John 5:24), wicked people righteous (Matthew 9:13), and His enemies His friends (Romans 5:10).
 Happiness, self-assurance, and eternal prosperity, according to the Bible, come as a result of submission to God’s will, starting with salvation (Matthew 6:33), and always in the context of His will (Hebrews 10:36).